c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 Required for UART:
 - int_pin : required by UART for accurate sensor timestamps.
 Define a Pin object, not number.
 - reset_pin : used by UART for hardware reset, if not defined uses soft reset.
 It is a Pin object, not number

-PS0 and PS1 are the host interface protocol selection pins, therefore UART can not use a wake pin.
-In order to use UART, PS1 must be high (solder blob) and PS0/WAKE not have solder blob so it is tied to ground.

-1. must clear I2C jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
-2. must have solder blob ONLY on SP1, must NOT have Wake pin connect to a pin.

 ## Details on Report Frequencies